eugenekim-orrum/data_culture/README.md

 - Don't want to overwhelm up front
 - More questions and suggestions should unlock deeper understanding

+Git Integration for change management and issue tracking

 Business users should know how data is being entered and how it becomes available to them for decisions.